Import Users via API and Google Sheets

 4. Give it a descriptive name

-5. Copy the key to your clipboard and save it somewhere securely like a password manager
+5. Copy the key and save it securely (e.g. password manager)

 6. Click Save.
 You’ll need this key later.